Doctorwooo/f5-agility-labs-sslviz/docs/class2/module1/lab0.rst

 .. important::

-   For this lab exercise, you will be using the **WINDOWS CLIENT** machine instead of the **Ubuntu18.04 Client** machine that you used in the other lab exercises.
+   For this lab exercise, make sure you RDP into the **WINDOWS CLIENT** machine.
+This **WINDOWS CLIENT** machine is domain joined in order to test NTLM Authentication.
+The **Ubuntu18.04 Client** machine will be used later in the lab.

 -  Start an RDP session to the **Windows Client** (*Systems > Windows Client > ACCESS > RDP*)